 A synthetic GIC provides for a guaranteed principal plus any credited interest that has accrued over a specified period of time through benefit-responsive wrapper contracts issued by a third party which are backed by underlying assets.
-The fair value on the synthetic GICs is approximately \$530,273,000 and \$419,360,000 at January 31, 2008 and 2007, respectively.
-Included in the fair value of the synthetic GICs is approximately \$157,000 and \$237,000 at January 31, 2008 and 2007, respectively, attributable to wrapper contracts.
+The fair value on the synthetic GICs is approximately \$1,304,326 at January 31, 2007.
+Included in the fair value of the synthetic GICs is approximately \$735 at January 31, 2007, attributable to wrapper contracts.

-All investment contracts held in the portfolio at January 31, 2008 and 2007, are fully benefit-responsive.
+All investment contracts held in the portfolio at January 31, 2007 are fully benefit-responsive.
 All contracts are effected directly between the RPF, with Merrill Lynch as the Trustee, and the wrapper or issuer of the benefit-responsive feature.
-The RPF, with Merrill Lynch as the Trustee, is prohibited from assigning or selling the contract to another party without the consent of the Wrapper Provider.
+The RPF, with Merrill Lynch as the Trustee, is prohibited from assigning or selling the contract to another party without the consent of the wrapper or issuer.

-All benefit-responsive contracts held in the portfolio at January 31, 2008 and 2007, require that either the repayment of principal and interest credited to participants in the RPF is a financial obligation of the issuer of the investment contract or a wrapper contract provides assurance that the interest crediting rate will not be less than zero.
+All benefit-responsive contracts held in the portfolio at January 31, 2007 require that either the repayment of principal and interest credited to participants in the RPF is a financial obligation of the issuer of the investment contract or a wrapper contract provides assurance that the interest crediting rate will not be less than zero.
 No event has occurred such that realization of full contract value for a particular investment contract is no longer probable.